Shopify/polaris/.changeset/kind-feet-fly.md

 '@shopify/polaris': patch
 ---

-Fixed Safari bug with resizing popover pane
+Fixed `Popover.Pane` not resizing when its content changes in Safari